+In the latest epidemiological report on Dengue fever, it has been observed that the highest number of reported cases, totaling 27,439, falls within the age category of 21-30 years.
+However, when considering mortality, the highest number of deaths, reaching 321, is found in the 31-40 age group.
+Surprisingly, both the incidence of Dengue cases and associated deaths are notably lower among individuals aged over 70 years.
+Further analysis by gender reveals a significant difference in the distribution of Dengue cases and deaths.
+While the number of reported cases is lowest among females, the mortality rate is highest within the same sex group.
+Examining the duration of hospital stays among Dengue patients, a concerning pattern emerges.
+The majority of deaths occur within the first day of hospitalization, indicating that fatalities are occurring immediately after admission, within 24 hours.
+These findings underscore the importance of targeted intervention strategies, particularly for high-risk age groups and immediate medical attention upon hospital admission to mitigate Dengue-related mortality.

 Discussion:

-Besides a very high number of dengue cases and deaths, Bangladesh’s 2023 dengue outbreak shows some unique characteristics including i) a geographical shift of cases from inside the capital city to outside Dhaka, ii) a very high case-fatality ratio of dengue cases within capital City Dhaka, iii) early onset and surge of cases in Dhaka followed by spreading of cases across the country iv) a higher incidence of dengue cases in the southern districts and division of Bangladesh.
+In addition to very high number of dengue cases and deaths, Bangladesh’s 2023 dengue outbreak shows some unique characteristics including i) a geographical shift of cases from inside the capital city to outside Dhaka, ii) a very high case-fatality rate of dengue cases within capital City Dhaka, iii) early onset and surge of cases in Dhaka followed by spreading of cases across the country iv) a higher incidence of dengue cases in the southern districts of Bangladesh.